 Cons:

-Awarded a BBC Gardeners’ World Magazine Best Buy for budget, these gloves offer great protection for tough, thorny jobs at a very reasonable price.
+Awarded a BBC Gardeners’ World Magazine Best Buy for budget, these gloves offer excellent protection for tough, thorny jobs at a very reasonable price.
 We also love that they can be recycled.
 Featuring a generously-sized elasticated cuff means they’re easy to get on and off, but as they’re made from textured latex, the palm isn’t a snug fit.
 While the latex is also waterproof, we found that moisture can seep in through the fabric on the back.
-Great for cold and wet weather, they aren’t lined, so you might need extra protection in harsh winter months.
+Although they are great for cold and wet weather, these gloves aren’t lined, so you might need extra protection in harsh winter months.
 Wipe-clean after use, these tough, durable gloves represent excellent value for money.
 Available in small, medium and large.

 Read the full Verve Nylon Gardening Glove review